The automorphism groups of Kummer surfaces in characteristic two and their complex analogues: Abstract

 \section{Abstract}

-We shall calculate the automorphism group of the Kummer surfaces associated with a curve of genus 2 or the product of two elliptic curves in characteristic two under the assumption that the Kummer surface is a $K3$ surface.
-Moreover we discuss the corresponding complex case and a generalized Kummer surface in characteristic three.
-The paper has an appendix by the second author.
+We calculate the automorphism group of the Kummer surface associated with a curve of genus 2 or the product of two elliptic curves in characteristic two under the assumption that the Kummer surface is a $K3$ surface.
+Moreover we discuss the complex $K3$ surfaces with the same Picard lattice as these Kummer surfaces.
+The paper has two appendices.